 ANDREWS, SAMUEL, Church of England clergyman; b.
 27 April 1737 in Wallingford Township, Conn., youngest son of Samuel Andrews and Abigail Tyler; m.
 13 Sept.
 1764 Hannah Ann Shelton of Stratford Township, Conn., and they had six children; d.
 26 Sept.
 1818 in St Andrews, N.B.

-In April 1761 Andrews proceeded to England with John Beardsley and the two were ordained priests in August.
+In April 1761 Andrews proceeded to England with John Beardsley.
+They were ordained deacons on 23 August and priests on 24 August by the archbishop of Canterbury, Thomas Secker, in Lambeth Palace chapel.
 Appointed a missionary of the Society for the Propagation of the Gospel to serve the Wallingford area, Andrews took up his charge in January 1762 and proved to be an untiring worker.
 His conscientious reports to the SPG show a steady growth in church membership while recounting the difficulties in ministering to widely scattered congregations, some of them far outside his own mission.
 At the time of the Stamp Act crisis in 1765 Andrews reported that under “the peculiar Circumstances of the Times” he had been preaching on the “Duty of Obedience to the higher Powers,” a stand taken by most of his fellow Anglican clergy.
 Although his lack of sympathy with those opposing the Stamp Act marked him as a tory, his work was undisturbed until the actual outbreak of hostilities.

 In June 1775 Andrews had occasion to exhibit his loyalist sympathies.
 At a town dinner in George Washington’s honour, the guests suffered through a long-winded, patriotic opening prayer.
 When called on to give thanks after dinner, Andrews simply quoted Eccles.
 5:21, “Be not rash with thy mouth, and let not thine heart be hasty to utter any thing before God: for God is in heaven, and thou upon earth: therefore let thy words be few.”
 He then sat down, having displayed not only his political stripes but a well-honed sense of humour as well.